spack/spack-tutorial/tutorial_packaging.rst

 or the equivalent for your shell (e.g., ``csh``, ``fish``).

-In order to avoid modifying your Spack installation with the package we are creating, you can add a *package repository* just for this tutorial by entering the following command:
+In order to avoid modifying your Spack installation with the package we are creating, add a **package repository** just for this tutorial by entering the following command:

 .. literalinclude:: outputs/packaging/repo-add.out
    :language: console

-Doing this will sandbox any changes we make here, and it will prevent them from adversely affecting other parts of the tutorial.
-You can find out more about repositories at
-`Package Repositories <https://spack.readthedocs.io/en/latest/repositories.html>`_ .
+Doing this ensures changes we make here do not adversely affect other parts of the tutorial.
+You can find out more about repositories at `Package Repositories <https://spack.readthedocs.io/en/latest/repositories.html>`_ .

 -------------------------